-Your VAIO notebook is designed to support the Memory StickTM.
-The Memory StickTM is a compact, portable, and versatile device especially designed for exchanging and sharing digital data with compatible products.
+Your VAIO computer is designed to support the Memory Stick TM .
+The Memory Stick is a compact, portable, and versatile device especially designed for exchanging and sharing digital data with compatible products.
 Because it is removable, it can be used for external data storage.